GingerKiwi/gingerkiwiblog2.0/src/blog/2021-09-25-how-having-surgey-for-hole-in-my-retina-led-to-my-learning-adobe-xd.md

 tags: ["post", "featured"]
 image: /assets/blog/article-1-ux01.png
 imageAlt: Initial prototype of teacher site — main dashboard for lesson planning.
 Branded/dark mode colour scheme.
 All the places that say “Te reo” need to be translated into Te Reo Māori.
-description: How Having Surgery for a Hole in My Retina Led to Teaching Myself Adobe Xd Yesterday … … and To Being Certain That Wed Development is the Right Career Direction
+description: How Having Surgery for a Hole in My Retina Led to Teaching Myself Adobe Xd Yesterday, and To Being Certain That Wed Development is the Right Career Direction

 ---
 [orignally published on medium.com[